defano/wyldcard/README.md

 ### Searching

-Use the `find` command to find text anywhere in the stack or anywhere within a specified field.
+Use the `find` command to locate text anywhere in the stack or anywhere within a specified field.
 All searches are case insensitive.

 The syntax for searching is `find [<strategy>] [international] <factor> [in <field>] [of marked cards]` where: